nimblehq/business-loyalty-ios-sdk-poc/README.md

 ## Samples

-Open `Example` folder and build the project

-1. Navigate to the Example folder
+1. Navigate to the Example folder.
-2. Run  `pod install`
+2. Run  `pod install`.
-3. Open Example.xcworkspace
+3. Open Example.xcworkspace.
-4. Build and run the project
+4. Build and run the project.

 ------------